Singapore Open Super 750: Priyanshu stuns world No 15; Sindhu, Prannoy, Lakshya go down fighting

 Also starting their campaign on Wednesday is the women’s doubles combination of Treesa Jolly and Gayatri Gopichand when the pair face world No 28 Hong Kong’s Yeung Nga Ting and Yeung Pui Lam in the opening round.
 But a massive test awaits them next up should they win, as they will likely take on one of the in-form pairs in the world in Korea’s Baek Ha Na and Lee So Hee.

-Here’s a look at India’s result on Tuesday:
+Here’s a look at India’s results on Tuesday:

 Here’s a look at the schedule of matches on Wednesday.